q0de/findalocalpro/docs/PRD-neighborhood-demand-engine.md

 **Primary customer:** Local home-service business owners, starting with plumbers, electricians, HVAC, appliance repair, pest control, handyman, roofing, and similar high-intent service categories.
 **Owner-facing promise:** We monitor the local internet for people who need your service, help turn those signals into booked jobs, and keep you aware of reputation risks before they cost you business.

 FindALocalPro already has active local demand infrastructure through SEO pages, eLocal routing, dedicated call flows, and Nextdoor lead discovery.
-The Neighborhood Demand Engine expands the partner package from “featured placement and Nextdoor replies” into a broader, higher-value monthly service: local demand monitoring, reputation alerts, call tracking, weekly reporting, and lightweight competitive intelligence.
+The Neighborhood Demand Engine expands the partner package from ‚Äúfeatured placement and Nextdoor replies‚Äù into a broader, higher-value monthly service: local demand monitoring, reputation alerts, call tracking, weekly reporting, and lightweight competitive intelligence.

 The goal is to make the partner offer feel hard to pass up because the business owner sees multiple channels working together on their behalf, not just one lead source.